-forget/1 and forget/2 remove all or some of the user variables of an xref server.
+forget/1 and forget/2 remove all or some of the user variables of an Xref server.

 '''

-format_error(Error) -> Chars
+format_error(Error) -> io_lib:chars()

 Types:

 '''

-'''

-Error = {error, module(), term()}
+Error = {error, module(), Reason :: term()}

-Chars = [char() | Chars]

-'''

 Given the error returned by any function of this module, the function format_error returns a descriptive string of the error in English.
-For file errors, the function format_error/1 in the file module is called.
+For file errors, the function file:format_error/1 is called.